dhoyle/splicedocs-jekyll/pages/SQLReference/SystemViews/Intro.SystemViews.md

 This section contains the reference documentation for the Splice Machine System Views:

-Since the system views belong to the `SYS` schema, you must preface any inquiries involving these tables with the `SYS.` prefix.
+Since the system views belong to the `SYSVW` schema, you must preface any inquiries involving these tables with the `SYSVW.` prefix.

 The following table lists the System Views: